TI-Toolkit/tokens-wiki/tokens/cumSum(.md

 # `cumSum(`

 ## Description
-Returns a list of the cumulative sums of the elements in list, starting with the first element.
+Returns a list of the cumulative sums of the elements in `list`, starting with the first element.

 <b>Availability</b>: Token available everywhere.